qwx9/strangepg/README.md

 ## <a name="installation"></a>Installation

-Currently only Linux, OpenBSD and Plan9front are supported (x86, amd64)..
+Currently only Linux, OpenBSD, Windows (through Cygwin) and Plan9front are supported (x86, amd64).
 Other BSDs might work as well, but it's untested.
-A macOS port will arrive as soon as someone kindly sacrifices their laptop for a while.
+A macOS (Metal) port will arrive as soon as someone kindly sacrifices their laptop for a while.
-A native Windows port is also planned.
+A native Windows port (MSVC + D3D11) is also planned.

 Installation can be done from source or via [bioconda](https://bioconda.github.io/).

 #### Hardware requirements

-On Linux, a graphics card with OpenGL 4.3 support is required.
+A graphics card with OpenGL 4.3 support is required.
 The standard was introduced around 2011.
 Intel integrated HD Graphics cards from 2013 (Ivy Bridge), and nVIDIA and AMD/ATI cards from 2010 on should work.

-It's unknown if this "just works" on arm64 (aarch64), but please assume that it probably doesn't.
+This won't "just work" on arm64 (aarch64), although a port wouldn't be hard.
-I currently have no access to such hardware to test or fix it.
+I don't have the hardware at hand, but boards such as the Raspberry Pi 4 and up are in theory compatible.

 #### Bioconda